Loading a two- or four-wheeler into the bed of your truck shouldn't be hard but so many, somehow, turn this venture into must see TV.

 Adding a third helper eliminates the need for you or whoever is pushing to get in the back of the truck.
 The two people in the bed of the truck should easily hold onto and control the dirt bike or motorcycle.

-As for ATVs, you'll need an ATV ramp which accommodates the wider girth of the four-wheeler or three ramps - two for the ATV and one for you.
+As for ATVs, you need an ATV ramp which accommodates the wider girth of the four-wheeler or three ramps - two for the ATV and one for you.
 The wider ramps typically offer enough space for you to walk alongside the ATV as you push it into the bed of your truck.
 In fact, an ATV ramp isn't such a bad idea for your dirt bike or motorcycle since it eliminates the need for two ramps.

-The other option for ATVs requires a bit of strength and won't work for a Utility ATV which is generally much heavier.
+The other option for ATVs requires a bit of strength and won't work for a Utility ATV which generally weighs much heavier.
 Place it in gear then pick up the front end of your quad (the wheels won't roll back since it's in gear) and stand it on the back wheels.
 Grab the clutch and roll it forward resting the front wheels on the truck's tailgate.
 Now pick up the back of your ATV and roll it in.
 Check out this video: